General Information

 Students must also be aware of their pace toward graduation.
 The following schedule outlines the pace needed to graduate in eight (8) semesters:

 NOTE: These standards apply to satisfactory academic progress for financial aid only and do not establish class standing.
-If changes to the policy above occur prior to the next publication of the Catalogue, the online version of the Catalogue will be updated while awaiting the next publication date for the bound Catalogue.

 Additional Requirements: In addition to SAP requirements, students must meet the following requirement to renew federal (Title IV), state, and institutional aid, including Federal PLUS: